 Probiotic foods like sauerkraut are beneficial to joint health because they can help reduce inflammation in the body.
 Joint diseases are often linked to abnormal gut health too.
 This is where sauerkraut can support both bone and joint health.

-Lactobacillus probiotics may help even reduce symptoms of rheumatoid arthritis according to research [R].
+Lactobacillus probiotics may help even reduce symptoms of rheumatoid arthritis according to research.

 17. Sauerkraut Benefits for Weight loss

-Kimchi and sauerkraut both show promise for helping people reduce their waistlines as shown in clinical studies [R].
-Sauerkraut benefits weight loss because it:
+Kimchi and sauerkraut both show promise in helping people reduce their waistlines as shown in clinical studies.
+Sauerkraut benefits weight loss because it helps:

 - Improve satisfaction from eating